jcarreira/disag-firebox/README.md

    To setup an RDMA QP we need to have some information about the remote node.
 In the beginning a TCP connection is established to communicate this.

+2. This doesn't work for me.

+   You can shoot an e-mail or open an issue.
+I will try to help.

 ##Hardware and Software configuration: